RuralNative/News-App/README.md

 # News-App
- Android-based mobile application for accessing the news online, built with adherence to Mod
+ Android-based mobile application for accessing the news online, built with adherence to Mode